darcyabjones/pante/README.md

 ./nextflow run darcyabjones/pante --help
 ```

-Because RNAmmer has a restricted license, you'll need to [download the source files yourself](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?rnammer) and build a special container that includes it.
+Because RNAmmer has a restricted license, you'll need to [download the source files yourself](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?rnammer) and either install it locally or build a special container that includes it.
-There are instructions for doing this in the [containers/README.md](containers/README.md) file.
+There are instructions for doing this [here](containers#proprietary-software).

 ## Profiles